 For instance, when preparing this blog, the accessibility checker highlighted that I’d left a few blank spaces, so this was quickly remedied and now I understand not to do this in the future!
 I also forgot to add a descriptor to one of my images, essential for people using screen readers which will read this aloud so I fixed that too – took me no more than a couple of minutes to do both.
 The available tools have enabled me to be empathetic and ensure my document is accessible to everyone.

-Thank you for your time in reading this !
-Please follow this blog where we will continue to share what we are learning about Accessibility.
-Next Blog, coming soon – Learning from a blind user working at the heart of Government
+Thank you for the time to read this!
+Please follow this blog where we will continue to share what we are learning about Accessibility…